tumaianhdo/Adjusted-Ratings/README.md

 This repository is the project on "Yelp Recommendation Based on Aggregated Ratings from Sentiment and Stars" in class INF-553 at University of Southern California (USC).
 Our work attempts to combine the sentiment scores from the text content as well as their star ratings in order to create a new normalized rating value.
 This new rating will then be used in a collaborative filtering recommendation system which will be proven to recommend businesses that the previous system on solely stars would not.

+## Dataset Extraction
+Scripts to pull information from the entire yelp review dataset

 ## Sentiment Analysis
 We ran various sentiment analysis algorithms over the set and compared the results given to select on one.
 After seleciton, a new script was used to process sentiment in batches.